Skip to content

 What is the most concerning feature of this history?

-Apnoea – apnea is a particularly concerning feature in infants.
+Apnoea – apnoea is a particularly concerning feature in infants.

 What are your differentials and most likely diagnosis – why?

-Whooping cough, caused by Bordetella pertussis, a gram-negative coccobacillus whose only reservoir is humans.
+Whooping cough is caused by Bordetella pertussis, a gram-negative coccobacillus whose only reservoir is humans.
 It’s transmitted by respiratory secretions, particularly in the first few weeks after exposure.

 Clinically, pertussis classically progresses in three stages.

-• Firstly, the catharrhal phase which consists of one to two weeks of nonspecific symptoms.
+• Firstly, the catarrhal phase comprises one to two weeks of nonspecific symptoms.

 • This is followed by the paroxysmal phase, in which the characteristic ‘whoop’ sound at the end of a coughing paroxysm may be heard (infants and older children are less likely to have typical whooping cough).

-• Finally comes the convalescent phase in which the coughing paroxysms become less frequent and less severe.
+• Finally comes the convalescent phase in which the coughing paroxysms become less frequent and severe.

-Notably, infants may manifest pertussis infection only as feeding difficulties, cough or apnoea.
+Infants may manifest pertussis infection only as feeding difficulties, cough, or apnoea.
 Also, immunized children may manifest a more attenuated illness that doesn’t demonstrate the classic three phases of illness.

 How is it diagnosed?

-Laboratory diagnosis is by nasal swab or nasopharyngeal aspirate showing PCR positive for Bordetella pertussis.
+Laboratory diagnosis is by nasal swab or nasopharyngeal aspirate, which showed PCR positive for Bordetella pertussis.

-Additionally, when considering which children to swab, there was a distinct paucity of evidence.
-There were several comparisons of PCR vs culture, but no firm criteria about who should score an NPA or flocked swab in the first place.
+Additionally, there was a distinct paucity of evidence when considering which children to swab.
+There were several comparisons of PCR vs. culture, but no firm criteria about who should score an NPA or flocked swab in the first place.

 Ditte and colleagues’ excellent (but quite technical) 2004 article investigated a sample size of 3096 patients, swabbed for suspected pertussis.

-PCR was superior for detection in patients aged 6 months – 3 years and was highly sensitive for the diagnosis of pertussis.
+PCR was superior for detection in patients aged 6 months—3 years and highly sensitive for the diagnosis of pertussis.

-Also of note, pertussis serology may be of use to confirm diagnosis around the time a patient enters the catarrhal phase but will unlikely change management as discussed above.
+Also, pertussis serology may be useful to confirm diagnosis around the time a patient enters the catarrhal phase but will unlikely change management, as discussed above.

-Infants under six months have the highest mortality from pertussis; the mortality rate is estimated at around 1%, with 80% of these deaths occurring in infants under 2 months.
-Comorbid apnoea, pneumonia, and seizures may complicate pertussis infection.
+Infants under six months have the highest mortality rate from pertussis; the mortality rate is estimated at around 1%, with 80% of these deaths occurring in infants under two months.
+Comorbid apnea, pneumonia, and seizures may complicate pertussis infection.
 Less commonly, a leukocytosis >50,000×109/L or encephalopathy potentially caused by pertussis toxin may occur and is associated with a poor prognosis.

 Treatment

-Let’s have a look at the evidence around antibiotic management of whooping cough as well as the indications for prophylaxis.
-This Cochrane review (assessed as up to date in Jan 2011) is the basis for a number of current guidelines.
+Let’s examine the evidence on antibiotic management of whooping cough and the indications for prophylaxis.
+This Cochrane review (assessed as up to date in January 2011) is the basis for several current guidelines.

 Altunaiji SM, Kukuruzovic RH, Curtis NC, Massie J. Antibiotics for whooping cough (pertussis).
 Cochrane Database of Systematic Reviews 2007, Issue 3.
 Art.
 No.: CD004404.
 DOI: 10.1002/14651858.CD004404.pub3.

-The review looks at 13 RCTs regarding the efficacy of antibiotics for treatment & prophylaxis of pertussis.
+The review looks at 13 RCTs regarding the efficacy of antibiotics for the treatment and prophylaxis of pertussis.
 Eleven trials looked at treatment and had the following objectives:

 Do antibiotics achieve microbiological eradication of pertussis?

-• Many studies showed a number of agents successfully eradicating B. pertussis, including erythromycin, oxytetracycline.
+• Many studies have shown that many agents successfully eradicate B. pertussis, including erythromycin and oxytetracycline.

-• Azithromycin and clarithromycin as macrolides equivalent to erythromycin has been shown effective at eradicating B. pertussis.
+• Azithromycin and clarithromycin as macrolides equivalent to erythromycin have effectively eradicated B. pertussis.

-• A number of head-to-head studies showed no superior agent.
-However, a 1997 study showed roxithromycin was two to four-fold less effective at B. pertussis eradication vs erythromycin.
+• Several head-to-head studies showed no superior agent.
+However, a 1997 study showed that roxithromycin was two to four times less effective at eradicating B. pertussis than erythromycin.

 Do antibiotics improve the clinical illness of whooping cough?